DerekCresswell/GameDesign11/2 Dice Game/2 CodeStructure.md

 What does `Debug.Log("Hello World");` actually do?
 There's four parts to this :

-1. `Debug` is a class in Unity.
+1. `Debug` is a [class](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/intro-to-csharp/introduction-to-classes) in Unity.
 We mentioned classes in the last [lesson](./1%20UnityScripts.md).
 In this case the class `Debug` contains lots of different functions we can use to "debug" or find and fix problems in our game.\
 To use the `Debug` class simply type it and make sure you have `using UnityEngine;` at the top of your code.

-1. `Log()` is one of the functions in the class `Debug`.
+1. `Log()` is one of the [functions](https://docs.unity3d.com/ScriptReference/Debug.Log.html) in the class `Debug`.
 In this case the `Log` function "prints" out text into the Console that we opened up a moment ago.\
 Because this function is part of the `Debug` class we need to call from the class.
 What this means is if were to just call `Log("Hello World");` our code would error.
 Feel free to try this if you want to see for yourself.\
-They way we call `Log` on `Debug` is by using the period `.` or the dot as it is commonly refered to.
+They way we call `Log` on `Debug` is by using the [period](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/member-access-operators) `.` or the dot as it is commonly refered to.
 The dot allows us to "access" function or variable from something like a class.\
 When we write `Debug.Log` we are calling the `Log` function that is part of the `Debug` class.\
 We also have the brakcets, `()`.
-These are similar to the curly braces but rather than containing the code to make up a function or class they contain the values "pased" into our function.
+These are similar to the curly braces but rather than containing the code to make up a function or class they contain the values ["passed"](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/passing-value-type-parameters) into our function.

-1. `"Hello World"` is a "string" passed as a value into the function `Log`.
+1. `"Hello World"` is a ["string"](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/reference-types) passed as a value into the function `Log`.
 These values must be within the brackets `()` of the function.\
 In the next lesson we'll talk about what string means so for now just call it a value.
 A function can take values and use them to do just about anything, in our case write out the value.\
 The quotation marks `""` are specific to strings and not any value passing into a function.